-For guests who prefer to stay in Atlanta proper, LuxShuttle also provides the full round-trip — Buckhead or Downtown to the speedway and back.
+For guests who prefer to stay in Atlanta proper, LuxShuttle provides the full round-trip — Buckhead or Downtown to the speedway and back.
 Your chauffeur waits on-site for the duration of the event.
 One vehicle, one chauffeur, no coordination required on your part.

-$2.3M terminal opened 2022, covered vehicle drop-off area, conference room, pilot lounge, Titan Fuels (100LL + Jet-A), 24-hour self-serve fuel
+$2.32M FBO terminal (4,600 sq ft, opened March 2022), covered vehicle staging, conference room, pilot lounge, Titan Fuels (100LL + Jet-A), 24-hour self-serve fuel

 FAA: HMP ICAO: KHMP Former: 4A7